tbogdala/switchboard/README.md

 be basic and just include delete, regenerate and edit capabilities.
 This will provide a minimalistic starting point for others to use as just a general chat interface.

-Aftwards, that version will get branched and run as the 'nano' version of the project.
+Afterwards, that version will get branched and named the 'nano' version of the project.
-That's when multiple characters, multiple API endpoints and possibly advanced integrations with something like an MCP server.
+The main branch will then work on more advanced features such as multiple characters, multiple API endpoints and possibly advanced integrations with something like an MCP server.
 Things that are more complicated.

 ## License